Minor in Decision Analytics and Systems

-Students in any undergraduate major at Carnegie Mellon University can elect the Minor in Decision Analytics and Systems (DAS), building along the way a robust interdisciplinary toolkit that draws on computer science, economics, statistics, operations research, machine learning, and information systems.
-You will also learn how to apply this toolkit to consequential societal problems!
+Students in any undergraduate major at Carnegie Mellon University can elect the Minor in Decision Analytics and Systems to build a robust interdisciplinary toolkit that draws on computer science, economics, statistics, operations research, machine learning, and information systems.
+You will also learn how to apply this toolkit to consequential societal problems.

-Data is a means to an end—creating value for people and society.
-But before data can create value, there comes a critical decision point.
-DAS prepares you to be the one who makes that decision, navigating the process from end to end: from identifying a current decision point and the problem it could solve, to determining the right decision and its potential value, and finally communicating that value and putting the decision into action.
+Before data can create value, there comes a critical decision point.
+Our Decision Analytics and Systems minor prepares you to be the one who makes that decision, navigating the process from end to end: from identifying a current decision point and the problem it could solve, to determining the right decision and its potential value, and finally communicating that value and putting the decision into action.

 For more information, contact Professor Raja Sooriamurthi at raja@cmu.edu.

-Below is one possible schedule for the DAS minor.
+Below is one possible schedule for the Decision Analytics and Systems minor.
 Actual schedules may vary based on course availability and other factors.

 Year Two - Fall Semester